 Jumping ballerina in a white tutu performing on stage for the Ultimate Guide to Ballet blog post on OTL Seat Fillers.

-• Neoclassical ballet: Strips away elaborate sets and storylines to focus on pure movement and musicality.
-George Balanchine pioneered this style, and it remains a signature of New York City Ballet.
+• Neoclassical ballet: A cleaner, less decorative style that often strips away elaborate sets and storylines to focus on movement, shape, and musicality.
+George Balanchine helped popularize this approach, and it remains closely associated with New York City Ballet.

-• Contemporary ballet: Blends classical technique with modern and experimental movement.
-Expect bare feet, minimalist staging, and choreography that pushes boundaries.
+• Contemporary ballet: A blend of classical technique with modern and experimental movement.
+Expect bare feet, minimalist staging, unexpected music choices, and choreography that pushes boundaries.

-• Narrative / dramatic ballet: Story-driven works that can range from literary adaptations (think Jane Eyre or The Great Gatsby by Northern Ballet) to sweeping romantic dramas.
+• Narrative or dramatic ballet: Story-driven works that range from literary adaptations to sweeping romantic dramas.
+These can be a great entry point if you like theatre and storytelling.

 Ballet dancers performing a duet on stage in a spotlight with theatrical smoke and elegant curtains.

-• Show length: Full-length story ballets typically run 2–2.5 hours with one or two intermissions.
-Mixed programmes (several shorter pieces) usually run 90–120 minutes.
+• Show length: Full-length story ballets typically run about 2 to 2.5 hours with one or two intermissions.
+Mixed programmes with several shorter pieces are often closer to 90 to 120 minutes.

 • Dress code: Most ballet venues have relaxed dress codes today.
-Smart-casual is always safe, but you can absolutely dress up if the occasion feels right — many people enjoy making it a special night out.
+Smart-casual is usually safe, but dressing up can make the night feel special if that is your thing.

 Venue Home Company Location Website